lucyfarnik/epoch-paradigm-shifts/README.md

 # Paradigm shifts in ML
 The purpose of this project is to identify a list of paradigm shifts in the history of machine learning, and use this to create a predictive model of when we are likely to see the next ML paradigm shift.
+The project is a collaboration with Epoch and the Forecasting Research Institute.

 This code is currently a bit of a mess — I was rapidly prototyping and not focusing on keeping things neat and tidy.
 It's all a work in progress right now.